vindaalex/multizone-thermostat/README.md

 When a master controller is included it will coordinate all enlisted satelites valve opening and closures.
 When the master is activated to heat or cool it will trigger the satelites to update their controller and from that moment it interacts with the master.
 A satelite interaction with the master will be updated when the master is activated or switched off.
 When the master is activated to heat or cool the controller routine is synced to the master controller interval time.
 When the master is switched off the satelite will return to its stand-alone mode with its own settings.
 The master itself gets the satelite state (pwm signal) and return the moment the satelite has to open or close valves.
 The master determines the moment when the satelite valves is opened, the satelite itself still determines the valve opening time.

+# Examples
+See the examples folder for examples.
+The '\examples\multizone thermostat - explanation.yaml' shows an worked-out example including explanation.

 # Room thermostat configuration (not for master config)
 This thermostat is used for satelite or stand-alone operation mode.
 The thermostat can be configured for a wide variation of hardware specifications and options: